TimeSplitters 2: Reception

 The PlayStation 2 version of TimeSplitters 2 received "universal acclaim", while the GameCube and Xbox versions received "generally favorable reviews", according to the review aggregation website Metacritic.
 It won GameSpot's annual "Best Shooter on GameCube" award, and was nominated for "Best Shooter on Xbox", which went to MechAssault.

 In comparison to the first game in the series, GamePro called "TimeSplitters 2 [...] everything the original game was and more" and "outdoes most other PS2 shooters in the process".
 GameSpot said that the game "may very well be the best split-screen multiplayer-focused first-person shooter ever created."
 The publication later named it the best GameCube game of October 2002.
 IGN concluded that the game was "clearly the best multiplayer first-person shooter on the PlayStation 2", but commented that it was not story-driven and little empathy was felt for the characters.
 GameSpy criticized the absence of online play, but complimented the game's "great deathmatching action" and the game's high frame rate.
 They also said the game is "everything you could possibly want in a sequel."
 Official U.S. PlayStation Magazine praised it as "easily one of the best first-person shooters out there—on any system", but called its lack of online play "criminal."

+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated TimeSplitters 2 for "Console First-Person Action Game of the Year".